 The data from the State Statistical Office obtained from the Labour Force Survey, show that the percentage of persons, so-called early school leavers in 2015 was 11.4%.
 A significant improvement can be noticed regarding the situation in the country in this area, and the significant decrease in the number of these persons in the past few years.
-This situation is primarily a result of the introduction of compulsory secondary education, and with these rates (values), the Republic of Macedonia is almost at the same level with the average level calculated for the Member-states of the European Union (EU28).
+This situation is primarily due to the introduction of compulsory secondary education, and with these rates (values), the Republic of Macedonia is at almost the same level with the average level calculated for the Member States of the European Union (EU28).

 Table 24.
-Early school-leavers
+Early school-leavers\